 A transaction that meets the relevant criteria should in principle be notified to the Indonesian Competition Commission (KPPU) within 30 business days of the date that the transaction becomes legally effective.
 Notifications must be submitted through the KPPU's online portal.
-The portal is only accessible between 9am and 2pm on business days, which excludes Saturdays and Sundays, official national holidays and joint leave.
+The portal is only accessible for submissions between 9am and 2pm (Western Indonesian Time) on business days, which excludes Saturdays and Sundays, official national holidays and joint leave.